You might not see many pros use a 3/4-sized guitar on stage, but let me tell you that it’s more than just a kids’ instrument.

 3 single-coil pickup configurations and a fine selection of tonewood get you surprisingly close to that signature Fender sound.

-You may be wondering what styles can you play with this axe?
+You may be wondering what styles you can play with this axe.

-Here’s the deal.
 I won’t lie to you and say that this is THE guitar to rule them all.
 But, in its “off the shelf” form it is highly versatile due to its 5-way pickup switch.
 If you still want more, you can easily modify this guitar to your needs.

 Want some tremolo action?
-The Strat is one of the easiest guitars to mod and you can easily get yourself a floating bridge.
+The Strat is one of the easiest guitars to mod, and you can easily get yourself a floating bridge.